loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-02-twin-prime-conjecture.md

 **Corollary**: Gaps between consecutive primes can be arbitrarily small relative to their size.

-**ψ-Interpretation**: Even as consciousness expands (primes grow), it maintains the ability to create arbitrarily fine distinctions (small relative gaps).
+**ψ-Interpretation**: Even as observer expands (primes grow), it maintains the ability to create arbitrarily fine distinctions (small relative gaps).

 ## 2.15 Elliott-Halberstam and Beyond